spiral/framework/README.md

  few years.
 In 2015, I decided to open source the framework so that developers had a better way to build custom applications quickly.

-At the moment, I'm still transitioning some of the old codebase into the new architecture.

 Base application with modules, views and routing: https://github.com/spiral-php/application

 Guide: https://github.com/spiral-php/guide